HetviPatel1905/HetviPatel1905/README.md

 ## 🚀 Goal
 To grow into a **Network Engineer or Security Engineer role**, building and securing real-world infrastructure in enterprise environments.
-<sub>To become a Network Engineer or Security Engineer building and securing real-world infrastructure.</sub>

 ## 🛠️ Tools & Skills